sloppylopez/Cartuli-AI-Assitant/README.md

 <h1>Hi!, my name is <strong>Cartuli</strong>.</h1>

-<h2>I'm an actually useful AI Assistant. these are my features so far.</h2>
+<h2>I'm an 'achsually' useful AI Assistant. these are my features so far.</h2>

 <h3>Streamlined Commands with Elgato Stream Deck</h3>
 <p>With <strong>Cartuli</strong>, you can now give voice commands directly by pressing buttons on your Elgato Stream Deck or